nicolaskempf57/translation-helper/README.md

 # TranslationHandler

-Allow convertion of translations from JSON to CSV and CSV to JSON.
+Allow conversion of translations from JSON to CSV and CSV to JSON.
-Convertion is required to show data in Google Sheet instead of a code editor.
+Conversion is required to show data in Google Sheet instead of a code editor.

 ## Installation